fstylermiller/react-webpack-boilerplate/README.md

 --
 ##### Make something neat!
-- Add jsx and css file under `src/`
+- Add jsx and css files under the `src/` directory.
+The basic page setup is already implemented.